jasa/oocd-tool/README.md

 ### Usage
 Define custom sections as needed using python syntax for [configparser.ExtendedInterpolation](https://docs.python.org/3/library/configparser.html)
-A default .openocd directory with example files is create in the home dir (at first run).
+A default .openocd-tool directory with example files is create in the home dir (at first run).
 Can be overwritten on command line with a '-c'.

 config.xx: keys can be defined as desired.
 They can be specified with full path or none, they are prefix with the default configuration folder if no path is given.